 Rwanda is actively striving towards an optimal high-quality health care system.
 It is also one of few African countries that have managedto fulfil the 5th Millennium Development Goal (MDG5) of reducing maternal mortality by over 75% during the period 1990 -2015.
 Progress in maternal and child health is being made.
 However maternal mortality, and also morbidity remains high.
 Judith Mukamurigo, a PhD student at the University of Gothenburg (GU) is carrying out a research entitled “The Quality of Intrapartum care in health facilities in Rwanda”.
 Her research aims to assess the professional handling of labour and birth as well women´s experience about the quality of care received.

 Mukamurigo wants to understand the quality of care provided to women and their infants around intrapartum period.
 Her research expects to bring out ways to improve the health system in terms of maternal health care especially around childbirth in Rwanda.

-Ms Olive, a PhD student at the University of Gothenburg (GU)
+Ms Judith, a PhD student at the University of Gothenburg (GU)

 Her research focuses on investigating how women’s overall childbirth experience relates to their perceptions of childbirth care while exploring the meaning of a poor childbirth experience, as expressed by women who had given birth.
 Judith’s research also aims to advocate for the adaptation of Childbirth Experience Questionnaire (CEQ) to the Rwandan context and determines its psychometric properties.